Fall Transition; Rei Kawakubo's Met Exhibit

 Louis Vuitton ↑

-Fast forward to 2017, Rei Kawakubo, the second only living fashion designer featured at the annual fundraiser exhibit since Yves Saint Laurent in 1983.
-The annual fashion show typically featured in the Anna Wintour Costume Insititute Wing of the Metropolitan Museum of Art.
-This year, the fashion designer curated the unique austere, all-white maze presentation along with Andrew Bolton, the Costume’s Head Curator in another location of the museum.
+In 2017, Rei Kawakubo, the second-only living fashion designer, was featured at the annual fundraiser exhibit since Yves Saint Laurent in 1983.
+The annual fashion show is typically featured in the Anna Wintour Costume Institute Wing of the Metropolitan Museum of Art.
+This year, the fashion designer curated the unique austere, all-white maze presentation, and Andrew Bolton, the Costume’s Head Curator, was in another museum location.

 ♦ Absence/Presence